 International students are the consumers of higher education exports

 On the other side of the equation, the world’s leading “consumers” of higher education are China and India, both of whom see enormous benefit in sending hundreds of thousands of their students abroad to take advantage of educational opportunities and to bring that knowledge home.

-American schools also benefit from the presence of international students, which is one reason why their numbers are rising (although their share of total U.S. college enrollment is still only about 5 percent).
+American schools also benefit from the presence of international students, which is one reason why their numbers are rising (although their share of total U.S. college enrollment is still only about five percent).
 In addition to the cultural and social diversity these students bring, they also pay “full freight” – out-of-state tuition in the case of public universities or sticker price in the case of private schools.
 At some schools, international students even pay extra.
 At the University of Illinois at Champaign-Urbana, for example, international students paid a $2,800 surcharge during the 2012-2013 school year.

 These well-paying students have been a boon for schools facing rising costs or cash-strapped by cuts in state education budgets.
 But even elite institutions find these students attractive.
 For example, according to the ITC, foreign students made up at least 15 percent of the students entering Boston University, Columbia University and the University of Pennsylvania during the 2011-2012 school year and at least 10 percent of students at such flagship state schools as the University of California-Berkeley.
 Many schools also actively recruit foreign students and even hire “brokers” to find students abroad.
 The ITC also reports that a growing number of public colleges and universities are forming state-wide consortia, such as “Study New Jersey” and “Study Wisconsin,” to host recruiting fairs and conferences for foreign students.